vlunn/tuplelang_interpreter/02_syntax/README.md

     I liked the assignment, apart from the problems with my personal timetable, but that doesn't have anything to do with the task itself.
-I think there was more confusion here due to my inability to find proper definitions on the PLY's BNF syntax, but after I got helpo with those, the task was guite straight-forward to finish.
+I think there was more confusion here due to my inability to find proper definitions on the PLY's BNF syntax, but after I got help with those, the task was quite straight-forward to finish.